Gabriel Venance Rey: War of the First Coalition

-Born on 24 July 1763, Rey joined the old royal army of Louis XIV of France and became a lieutenant in 1791.
+Born on 24 July 1763, Rey joined the old royal army of Louis XVI and became a lieutenant in 1791.

 He was promoted general of division of 17 July 1793.
 He fought in the War in the Vendée, taking command of the Army of the Coasts of Brest from Lazare Hoche on 10 September 1795.
 His tenure lasted until 23 December that year when he was replaced by Gabriel Marie Joseph, comte d'Hédouville.

 In January 1797, his division covered the western side of Lake Garda during the fourth Austrian attempt to raise the Siege of Mantua.
 Summoned to the east by Bonaparte, some of his troops marched and others crossed the lake by boat to fight at the Battle of Rivoli on 14 January.
 Arriving in the afternoon, Rey's soldiers helped eliminate Franz Joseph, Marquis de Lusignan's isolated Austrian column south of the main battlefield.
 The following day, he assisted Barthélemy Joubert in mopping up the shattered Austrian army, capturing large numbers of prisoners.
 His 4,156-man division included the brigades of Joachim Murat, Louis Baraguey d'Hilliers, and Antoine Joseph Veaux.